Esri/arcgis-gitops/aws/arcgis-enterprise-k8s/image/README.md

 Amazon ECR is a fully managed container registry that provides a secure, scalable, and reliable registry for container images on AWS.

-Script image-copy-ecr copies the ArcGIS Enterprise on Kubernetes container images from DockerHub to AWS Elastic Container Registry (ECR) repositories in specific AWS account and region.
+Script image-copy-ecr copies the ArcGIS Enterprise on Kubernetes container images from Docker Hub to AWS Elastic Container Registry (ECR) repositories in specific AWS account and region.

 ## Requirements